3adel-bassiony/Fetchly/README.md

 -   ### Helpers

-    -   **stringifySearchParams** A helper function that converts an object to a string so you can append it to the URL
+    -   **stringifyParams** A helper function that converts an object to a string so you can append it to the URL

         ```typescript
-        import { stringifySearchParams } from 'fetchly/helpers/stringifySearchParams'
+        import { stringifyParams } from 'fetchly/helpers/stringifyParams'

-        const searchParams = {
+        const params = {
         	page: 1,
         	per_page: 10,
         	sort_by: 'title',
         	order_by: null,
         }

-        const queryString = stringifySearchParams(searchParams) // ?page=1&per_page=10&sort_by=title
+        const queryString = stringifyParams(params) // ?page=1&per_page=10&sort_by=title
         ```

 -   ### Request Result